 INGREDIENTS

-- 3 cups cherries (fresh or frozen)
+- 4 cups mixed berries (fresh or frozen)

-- 1-3 tbsp maple syrup
+- 1-3 tablespoons maple syrup

 INSTRUCTIONS